gchq/stroom-docs/content/en/docs/user-guide/data-receipt/data-receipt-rules.md

 appConfig:
   receiptPolicy:
     # Only set this if you need to supply a non-standard full url
-    # By default Proxy will used the known path for the Data Receipt Rules resource
+    # By default Proxy will use the known path for the Data Receipt Rules resource
     # combined with the host/port/scheme from the `downstreamHost` config property.
     receiveDataRulesUrl: null
     # The frequency that the rules will be fetched from the downstream Stroom instance.